Eight Is Enough: International

-In the Philippines, Eight Is Enough aired on GMA 7 from 1978 to 1981.
+In the Philippines, Eight Is Enough aired on GMA Radio-Television Arts from 1978 to 1981.

 Home media

 On April 17, 2012, Warner Home Video released the complete first season of Eight Is Enough on DVD in Region 1.
-The release includes the pilot episode (featuring Mark Hamill in the role of eldest son David) and a cast reunion special.
+The release includes the pilot episode (featuring Mark Hamill in the role of eldest son David) and a cast reunion special which occurred on the Today show in 2012 (sans Richardson, Rich and the late O'Grady).
 Several of the episodes have the wrong end credits, and the Lorimar Productions logo has also been edited out of the end credits.

 On November 13, 2012, Warner Bros. released season 2, parts one and two on DVD-R via their Warner Archive Collection.
 These are Manufacture-on-Demand (MOD) releases and are available through Warner's online store and Amazon.com.
 Season 3, Parts One and Two were released on April 30, 2013.

 Season 4, parts one and two were released on August 13, 2013.
 The fifth and final season was released on March 11, 2014.